What is a drug?

 - Some may result from an injury (such as a broken back)

-These problems may cause great hardship to the affected person, and to those who care for them.
+These problems may cause great hardship to the affected person and those who care for them.

 As seen on: